 The HTD design of the 3C3D survey, which maintains a high signal-to-noise ratio of zero-to-48+-degree angles, emerges as equally crucial as the HTD design of the PP data.
 The distinct yet complementary datasets offer a comprehensive view of the geological and geophysical factors at play, enriching our understanding of the subsurface and better-guiding exploration efforts.
 The development within the C-Ranch will benefit from completion strategies and optimized well spacing on a well-by-well basis if strong geomechanical properties can be derived from these datasets.

-In essence, integrating both PP and PS data holds immense value in predicting and targeting rock properties related to both conventional and unconventional hydrocarbon resources in the Permian Basin.
+In essence, integrating both PP and PS wave data holds immense value in predicting and targeting rock properties related to both conventional and unconventional hydrocarbon resources in the Permian Basin.
 It is this integration, combined with the high-resolution data generated by the HTD 3D3C survey design, that sets the stage for a more informed and effective exploration of the Permian Basin's immense hydrocarbon potential.

 Bruce Karr